DanialArab/Fine-tuning-LLMs/README.md

 <a name="6"></a>
 ### Model initialization with pre-trained weights

-To build a fine-tuned LLM classifier, we have a variety of options as the pre-trained/foundation model.
-I chose the gpt2-small (124M) model to make the implementation less expensive.
+To build a fine-tuned LLM classifier, there is a variety of options as the pre-trained/foundation model.
+I chose the **gpt2-small (124M)** model to make the implementation less expensive.
 Here is a quick summary of the model configuration:

 |**Embedding dimensions** | **Number of transformer layers (blocks)**|**Number of attention heads per transformer layer** | **Number of parameters** | **Context window**| **Vocabulary size**|
 | -- | --|  -- | -- | -- | --|
 |768 | 12 |12 | 124 M | 1024 tokens  | 50257|

 <a name="7"></a>
 ### Adding the classification head to the pre-trained model